French Guiana: World War II

 During World War II and the fall of France to German forces, French Guiana became part of Vichy France.
 Guiana officially rallied to Free France on 16 March 1943.
-It abandoned its colony status and once again became a French department on 19 March 1946.
+It abandoned its colony status and once again became a French department on 19 March 1946 by the Law on Departmentalization.

 1942 Saint-Laurent-du-Maroni issued French Guiana travel document, South America.

 Post World Wars

-Following the French withdrawal from Vietnam in the 1950s and subsequent war between the Viet Cong and the United States, France helped resettle several hundred Hmong refugees from Laos to French Guiana during the 1970s and 80s, who were fleeing displacement after the communist takeover of Laos by Pathet Lao in 1975.
+Following the French withdrawal from Vietnam in the 1950s after the First Indochina War, and the subsequent Vietnam War, France helped resettle several hundred Hmong refugees from Laos to French Guiana during the 1970s and 80s, who were fleeing displacement after the communist takeover of Laos by Pathet Lao in 1975.

 In the late 1980s, more than 10,000 Surinamese refugees, mostly Maroons, arrived in French Guiana, fleeing the Surinamese Civil War.

 More recently, French Guiana has received large numbers of Brazilian and Haitian economic migrants.
 Illegal and ecologically destructive gold mining by Brazilian garimpeiros is a chronic issue in the remote interior rain forest of French Guiana.
 The region still faces such problems as illegal immigration, poorer infrastructure than mainland France, higher costs of living, higher levels of crime and more common social unrest.

 In 1964, French president Charles de Gaulle decided to construct a space-travel base in French Guiana.
 It was intended to replace the Sahara base in Algeria and stimulate economic growth in French Guiana.
 The department was considered suitable for the purpose because it is near the equator and has extensive access to the ocean as a buffer zone.
 The Guiana Space Centre, located a short distance along the coast from Kourou, has grown considerably since the initial launches of the Véronique rockets.
-It is now part of the European space industry and has had commercial success with such launches as the Ariane 4, Ariane 5 and Ariane flight VA256 which launched the James Webb Space Telescope into space.
+It is now part of the European space industry and has had commercial success with such launches as the Ariane 4, Ariane 5, and Ariane flight VA256, which launched the James Webb Space Telescope into space.